How to Choose the Right Marine Stereo

 There are many marine-grade DIN size stereos available if you want a cost-effective, drop-in solution.
 However, some of the newer radios with more features and larger screens have abandoned the DIN size form factor.
 Now they use standard 3" or 3.5" round openings for mounting.
 One drawback of the round openings is that they can't play CDs.
 If you don't want to play CDs, this isn't an issue.
 If you want to play CD's you will need a DIN size form factory and a marine-grade head unit with a CD/DVD player as one might expect.

-- I don't have an existing radio
+- You don't have an existing radio

-- I want a black box radio
+- You want a black box radio

 If you don't have an existing radio, you can select any new radio because you do not have to worry about filling an already existing opening.
 The form factor is a matter of preference, and you are not necessarily limited by what is already there.

 If you have an existing DIN size radio, and you want the ability to play CDs, you can select from a Kenwood, Sony, Boss, or Fusion head unit.
 Among these, Boss is the economical option, the Kenwood and Sony units are similar, and the Fusion head units are probably the best in terms of features and water resistance, but they are more expensive than the Kenwood, Sony, and Boss units.